danieledapo/danieledapo.github.io/content/post/jv.md

 [![asciicast](https://asciinema.org/a/233199.svg)](https://asciinema.org/a/233199)

-I plan to add some more features in the near-ish future, namely it really needs a search mode where you can search for plain strings inside the document.
+I plan to add some more features in the near-ish future.
+For example, it really needs a search mode where you can search for plain strings inside the document.

 ## Conclusions

 I'm not proud of the code I've written.
-I think there are a lot of abstractions that I could have come up with to make the code cleaner and my life easier, but as soon as I got something working I basically stopped working on it because I was frustrated by all the ugly hacks I've put in the code.
+I think there are a lot of abstractions that I could have come up with to make the code cleaner and my life easier, but I was so frustrated of all the hacks I had to put in the code that I didn't have enough energy and will for refactoring.

-Anyway, I think it works quite well now and it's really useful for my daily job so I'm ok with it.
-It's not pretty, but it kinda works and after all, an ugly tool is still bettern than nothing.
+Anyway, `jv` is already proving useful at my daily job so I'm done with it as of now.
+It's not pretty, but it kinda works.
+After all, an ugly tool is still better than nothing.

 [jq]: https://stedolan.github.io/jq/
 [jv]: https://github.com/d-dorazio/jv